Food Safety & Licensing

 It is estimated that more than five million Australians get ill from eating unsafe food each year.
 Food safety is an important issue for everyone.
 Food businesses are required to ensure that they handle, store, display and sell food in a safe manner.

 Council monitors the food safety and hygiene standards of food businesses by employing Environmental Health Officers (EHO’s).
 Licensing, education, regular inspections and enforcement ensures that food businesses are compliant with food safety legislation.
-Download the A-Z of Environmental Health flyer for more information on council's environmental services.

 Are you are starting a new food business or taking over an existing food business?
 Then you may need a food business licence.
 To assist you, we offer information for new and existing food licenses, illegal operations and the permits required for footpath and outdoor dining.

-To apply for a food licence, you will need to submit a complete application to council.
+To apply for a food licence, you will need to submit a complete application to Council.
 We have provided information to assist in you this process on this page.

 A food business must ensure that persons undertaking or supervising food handling operations have the appropriate skills and knowledge that are commensurate with their work activities